Leadership Education and Development Centre

 What do the workshops look like?

 Each workshop is structured in a way to accommodate and challenge people of all learning styles.
-There are lecture components, personal reflections, group activities, videos, community leaders panels and interactive, engaging discussions between participants and facilitators.
+There are lecture components, personal reflections, group activities, videos, and interactive, engaging discussions between participants and facilitators.

 What does each workshop cover?